List of Making Fiends characters: Charlotte's Parents

 Charlotte's Parents were first mentioned in the television episode "Parents".
 They were only seen in a family picture.
 According to Charlotte and her grandmother Charlene, Charlotte's parents are astronauts on a space station.
 In the episode "Parents", Vendetta makes two look-a-like fiends to impersonate Charlotte's parents.

 Rubella

 Rubella is Vendetta's replacement fiend sidekick.
 She is a giant doll who resembles Frankenstein's monster.
-She eats non-edible food (like wood, glass and plaster) and talks in one- and two-word sentences.
+She eats material that is not food (like wood, glass and plaster) and talks in one and two-word sentences.
 She is named after a disease of the same name.
 She thinks of Vendetta as her friend rather than boss, and gave her a musical toy bear, which angered Vendetta and let her to abandonment.
 She is voiced by Elissa Calfin, and only appears in the web series.

-Crush
+No Singing Fiend

-Crush is a fiend made by Vendetta to crush anyone, primarily Charlotte, if that person sings.
-It does not attack just singing people; it also attacked a radio that played music.
+The No Singing Fiend is a fiend made by Vendetta to crush anyone, primarily Charlotte, if that person sings.
+He does not attack just singing people; it also attacked a radio that played music.
 He is voiced by Peter Merryman.